Take action to prevent misunderstandings escalating.

 Ideally, the timing of resolving conflict should not be set by what your contract or the law says.
 Early intervention gives you a chance to sort issues out before they escalate into conflict that ruins your business.

 Timing is critical and will be different for each potential dispute, but there is a general principle: when people are open to negotiation, they are ready to start talking.
-They may be some way off resolving the dispute, but sometimes what they need is an independent ear – like Kate’s – to navigate the conversations and reach a solution.
+They may be some way off resolving the dispute, but sometimes what they need is an independent ear - like Kate’s - to navigate the conversations and reach a solution.
+Sometimes you can get a situation where one person is saying one thing, while another person is saying another thing about the same issue - that is when independent investigations run by Kate are useful.

 “Conflict is an inevitable part of the human condition.
 It sounds counter intuitive, but you can make conflict - or the potential for conflict - constructive.
 Even healthy.”